warptools/warpforge/examples/quick-start.md

 Most plots will mount a root filesystem at `/`.
 In this example, we use the Alpine Linux root filesystem which was added to the catalog in the previous step.
 By making this a plot input named `rootfs`, we can later refer to it as `pipe::rootfs`.

 Our simple plot consists of a single step.
-This step is a `protoformula`, which has inputs, an action, and outputs.
+This step is a *protoformula*, which has inputs, an action, and outputs.
 We use the Alpine root filesystem as our only input and place it at `/`.
-Our action is a script, which will be interpreted by `/bin/sh` and consists of a single statement (`echo hello world!`).
-We do not define any outputs.
+Our action is a script, which will be interpreted by `/bin/sh`.
+This script creates a directory, then creates a file.
+This directory is an output of the protoformula (`pipe:hello:out`), and is later used as a plot output.

 [testmark]:# (quickstart/fs/module.json)
 ```